sanyassyed/sf_eviction/README.md

 1. Clone the Project repo on the VM
     ```bash
     git clone https://github.com/sanyassyed/sf_eviction.git
+    cd sf_eviction
     ```
-1. Copy the variables from your local .env file to the env_boilerplate on the VM.
+1. Copy the variables from your local sf_eviction/.env file to the sf_eviction/env_boilerplate file on the VM.

 1. Rename the file env_boilerplate on the VM to .env